Skylar-Brockbank/Capstone/README.md

 * explored math around controlling the probability of noise
 * Watched a video on sea and land breezes
 * Watched a video on continental drift and plate tectonics
+* Did research into how humidity and temperature affect climate